CaptainFact/captain-fact-api/README.md

 ## Prerequisites

 You need to install Elixir.
-We recommand using [asdf](https://github.com/asdf-vm/asdf#setup).
+We recommand using [asdf-vm](https://github.com/asdf-vm/asdf#setup).
 Check their documentation on how to install it, then run `asdf install` from root `captain-fact-api` folder.

 ## Start DB

-Create / launch a postgres instance on your local machine.
-If you have docker installed, you can use the pre-seed postgres docker image:
+Create / launch a PostgreSQL instance on your local machine.
+If you have Docker installed, you can use the pre-Seed PostgreSQL Docker image:

 `docker run -d --name cf_dev_db -p 5432:5432 captainfact/dev-db:latest`